 - Settlement: An amount of money paid directly or indirectly to someone who has suffered harm, in this case as a result of being related to someone who has suffered death from mesothelioma.
 Such mesothelioma settlements may occur before or after a trial, and mean the company is willing to pay.

 - Award: An award is when, rather than willingly agreeing to pay the victim’s family members, the company is instead forced to do so by the judge or jury.

-You will encounter many other legal terms throughout the course of preparing a case, bringing it against the company responsible for the deceased, and weathering the trial period.
+You will encounter many other legal terms throughout the course of preparing a case, bringing it against the company responsible for the asbestos claims for deceased, and weathering the trial period.
 Be sure to ask your attorney whenever you don’t understand something, which is the only way to ensure you get the best possible outcome.

 Mesothelioma Lawsuit After Death Payments and Awards